alyssaheinze/alyssaheinze.github.io/_pages/research.md

 _In progress.
 Contact for pre-analysis plan (registered with EGAP)._

-Do peer mentorship groups increase the political agency of first-time female politicians?
+Do Peer Mentorship Groups Increase the Political Agency of First-time Female Politicians?
 ======

 _With [Bhumi Purohit](https://www.bhumipurohit.com/), [Rachel Brulé](https://rachelbrule.com), and [Simon Chauchard](https://www.simonchauchard.com/)._